wiedehopf/docker-sdrmap/README.md

 ## Getting Help

-You can [log an issue](https://github.com/sdr-enthusiasts/docker-opensky-network/issues) on the project's GitHub.
+You can [log an issue](https://github.com/sdr-enthusiasts/docker-sdrmap/issues) on the project's GitHub.

-I also have a [Discord channel](https://discord.gg/sTf9uYF), feel free to [join](https://discord.gg/sTf9uYF) and converse.
+We also have a [Discord server](https://discord.gg/sTf9uYF), feel free to [join](https://discord.gg/sTf9uYF) and converse.